CMACH508/RecSleepNet/README.md

 Sleep staging via electroencephalogram (EEG) is the fundamental step to sleep quality assessment and disease diagnose.
 Deep learning methods have been demonstrated to be promising for automatic sleep staging, but the performance is still not satisfied, because learning representations over the EEG signals is very challenging.

 In this study, we propose RecSleepNet, an automatic sleep staging model based on a hybrid structure of Convolutional Neural Networks (CNN) and Long Short Term Memory (LSTM) networks.
-To enhance the representation learning, we devise a Convolutional Reconstruction Block (CRB), which enforces the extracted features to reconstruct the previous low-level input well. %The use of CRB also speeds up the training process.
+To enhance the representation learning, we devise a Convolutional Reconstruction Block (CRB), which enforces the extracted features to reconstruct the previous low-level input well.
+The use of CRB also speeds up the training process.

 Moreover, we introduce a Global Max and Average Pooling Block (GMAPB) to squeeze parameter numbers and extract shift-invariant features.
 Experiments on four public datasets of single-channel EEG signals indicate that RecSleepNet achieves better or at least comparable performance to the state-of-the-art methods.
 CRB and GMAPB enable the training to be more efficient with fewer parameters but faster convergence.

 ## Requirements